aamazie/convo_w_ai__linux_2_rust_kernel/README.md

 Bash code.
 Translate C Linux kernel to Rust for security.

+The minimum requirements for Rust toolchains targeting Linux will increase with the Rust 1.64.0 release (slated for September 22nd, 2022).
+The new minimum requirements are:

+glibc >= 2.17 (previously glibc >= 2.11)
+kernel >= 3.2 (previously kernel >= 2.6.32)

+Please review your system's requirements before implementing Rust conversion.

 This the full a conversation i had with chatgpt .. asked about converting Rust's C kernel to a Rust one....